redmod-team/profit/doc/mcmc.rst

 The Markov-Chain-Monte-Carlo algorithm (MCMC) is closely related to active learning but candidate points are sampled from a distribution and either accepted or rejected according to their posterior probability rather than actively learned.
-Furthermore, MCMC focusses on finding the highest posterior distribution of the parameters in place of optimizing a loss function as in active learning.
+Furthermore, MCMC focuses on finding the highest posterior distribution of the parameters in place of optimizing a loss function as in active learning.

 Given observed data and a simulation model with certain (physical) parameters, an MCMC simulation estimates the best posterior distribution